cfpb/agile-playbook/README.md

 ## CFPB Values and Agile Values

 CFPB's values - Lead, Serve, Innovate - are strong influences on our Agile practices.
-Our view of the Agile values are integrated with the CFPB's values.
+Our own Agile values, as written in this document, represent an integration of the CFPB's values with the values of the [Agile Manifesto](http://agilemanifesto.org/).

 ### __Individuals and interactions over processes and tools__
 * Innovation starts with people and their needs - both consumers and our team members.
 We serve by leading (and vice-versa).